-Associate Professor, NEOMA Business School, Rouen, France; and Associate Senior Research Fellow, UNU-CRIS, Bruges, Belgium.
+4 Associate Professor, NEOMA Business School, Rouen, France; and Associate Senior Research Fellow, UNU-CRIS, Bruges, Belgium.

-Professor of Sociology, Université de Paris 13; formerly with UNESCO's Section on International Migration, Paris.
+5 Professor of Sociology, Université de Paris 13; formerly with UNESCO's Section on International Migration, Paris.

-Researcher, UNU-CRIS, Bruges.
+6 Researcher, UNU-CRIS, Bruges.

-policies, but also ancillary issues such as the mutual recognition of qualifications, the human rights of migrants and their families, and the portability of social security rights.
+of importance to its various aspects.
+These aspects include not just free movement policies7, but also ancillary issues such as the mutual recognition of qualifications, the human rights of migrants and their families, and the portability of social security rights.
 As a result, there are perhaps as many different approaches to the issue as there are regions.